Information, support and advice for LGBT+ students.

 - physical abuse/violence/assault

-Where you have experienced or witnessed a hate crime, please report it to University Security in the first instance on:
+If you've experienced or witnessed a hate crime, please report it to University Security in the first instance on:

 - 0114 222 4085 (24 hours)